JanHerca/urantiapedia/output/wikijs/en/help/roles.md

 * It is important to have the ability to write well and correctly.
 * No special computer knowledge is necessary as the main work is done through the GitHub website or email.

+## “Reviewer” profile

+* The job of *Reviewers* is to ensure the correctness of the content.
+They do not need an account on this website or on GitHub.
+They review the existing content and if they find errors, they notify them via email at urantiapedia@gmail.com.
+* A good knowledge of the *Urantia Book* in at least one language is required, but it is better if it is English and a second language into which the book is translated.
+* Special computer skills are not necessary since the main work is done via email.
+* It is recommended to include an excerpt of the text that has been found to be incorrect, indicating the incorrect words and how they should be correct.
+The web address of the page with the error can also be included, but it is optional.

 ## “Developer” profile

 *Developers* develop the functionality of [Urantiapedia Tools](https://github.com/JanHerca/urantiapedia/tree/master/app) and expand the software [Wiki.js](https://js.wiki/) that Urantiapedia is based on.
 Check [Developers help](/en/help/devs).